CharonSSS/RSS-Origin/README.md

 ***
 # !!!Please be sure to read "[Installation Guide](README.md#installation-guide)" before installation!!!
 # RSS-Origin is available on CKAN since 2024/07/31.
 It's recommended to install RSS-Origin using CKAN but reading "[Installation Guide](README.md#installation-guide)" is still required!
+# There is a derivative work of RSS-Origin CelestialsPack made by [Qazerowl](https://github.com/Qazerowl), called [RSS-Origin-Less](https://github.com/Qazerowl/RSS-Origin-Less).
+If you're interested in it you can check it out after reading through the RSS-Origin main page which is what you are reading right now.
 ***

 # About the mod